Tuning

 • Werkmeister III

-If you are after a “honky-tonk” sound (à la Keith Emerson) or another deliberate effect from your piano, it is possible to deliver a variety of different sounds in a manageable and recoverable way through controlled detuning.
+If you’re seeking a deliberate “honky-tonk” sound (à la Keith Emerson) or other effect from your piano, it is possible to deliver a variety of different sounds in a manageable and recoverable way through controlled detuning.
 Such effects can range from a subtle ‘waviness’ to a rich and heavy, chorus-like sound.
 Your piano should be tuned conventionally first and then detuned; this ensures a consistency of detuning which will still work well with other instruments.

 Please note: A separate retuning charge will apply should you require the piano returned to standard pitch afterwards.